 We ask and answer the four questions.

-Doing The Work reveals the cause and effect of what we’re thinking and believing, as well as what can change.
+Doing The Work reveals the cause and effect of what we’re thinking and believing, as well as what can change, what can heal.
 The Work provides an opportunity that is profound, complete and powerful because it's such a personal experience.
 Your answers are your own, and can be felt on various levels: physically, spiritually, mentally and emotionally.
 I invite you to experience this transformative process.
 I've become someone far more peaceful, capable, and willing to inquire through the confusion.
 During inquiry, I feel a shift away from the stress of believing my assumptions and stories, and into truths that bring greater understanding and direction.
 This inevitably and reliably brings a more relaxed state of body and mind.
 With inquiry, I come out on the other side … from darkness into light, and lighter, one thought at a time.
 And, you can too.

 Youcan believe your thoughts and stressful stories, or question them.